Ecuador Birding Tour

 Price per Guest:

-This Ecuador birding tour is paced around peak wildlife activity, with early-morning birding followed by relaxed mid-day breaks and flexible afternoon exploration.
-The itinerary allows time to respond to weather, bird movement, and group energy, ensuring the experience never feels rushed.
+The itinerary is paced around peak wildlife activity, with early-morning birding followed by relaxed mid-day breaks and flexible afternoon exploration.
+Time in each location allows us to respond to weather, bird movement, and group energy, ensuring the experience never feels rushed.

 View of the Sangay Volcano from Papallacta Pass, Ecuador

-We arrive in Ecuador’s inter-Andean region and begin birding the dry inter-Andean forests of the Quito valley, an often overlooked but surprisingly rich habitat.
+Fly into Quito Mariscal Sucre International Airport where your guides will greet you and transfer you to our first night’s hotel.
+Here we will begin birding the dry inter-Andean forests of the Quito valley, an often overlooked but surprisingly rich habitat.
 This is a gentle introduction to Andean birding, allowing time to adjust to elevation while enjoying a taste of Ecuador’s diversity.
 Enjoy a welcome dinner and orientation.

 Overnight: Puembo Birding Garden